Zheng Jie: 2005

-2006: Two Grand Slam titles in doubles
+2006: Two major titles in doubles

 2006 started poorly for Zheng in singles, with a string of six successive first-round losses dipping her ranking to world No. 56 by the end of February.
 However, after a first-round loss in Indian Wells, her 2006 singles breakthrough came at Key Biscayne where she reached the quarterfinals with wins over Nathalie Dechy and Anna-Lena Grönefeld before falling to Tatiana Golovin.

 Zheng's newfound confidence earned a title at her next tournament in Estoril, where she defeated top-seeded Flavia Pennetta en route to the final before a victory over compatriot Li Na who was forced to retire at one set each.
 In Strasbourg, Zheng displayed yet reached the quarterfinals where she lost to second-seeded Nicole Vaidišová.

 In August, Zheng won the tournament in Stockholm without dropping a set.
-In the final, she defeated the top-seed and former world No. 2, Anastasia Myskina.
+In the final, she defeated the top seed and former world No. 2, Anastasia Myskina.
 A knee injury hampered Zheng's singles progress towards the end of 2006.
 Her US Open ended in a second round defeat by Anastasia Rodionova and her last competitive match of the season saw her worst loss in terms of rankings, where she fell in the second round of Zurich qualifying to world No. 139, Joanna Sacowicz of Poland.

 However, in December, Zheng took part in the Asian Games in Doha.
 After a surprising first-round loss in the team event, she went into the singles competition as the second seed.
 She ended up winning the gold medal, with victories over Shikha Uberoi, Chan Yung-jan, Aiko Nakamura, and Sania Mirza.
 She also took gold in doubles with partner Yan Zi, defeating Chan Yung-jan and Chuang Chia-jung of Taiwan.
 To end 2006, Zheng won the Chinese National Championships, with a three-set victory over her doubles partner in the final.